shivamd20/docs/guides/getting-started-nodejs-express.rst

 .. code::

-  FROM python:3.5.2-alpine
+  FROM mhart/alpine-node:7.6.0

-  WORKDIR /usr/src/app
+  WORKDIR /src

-  # install requirements
+  # Add package.json
-  # this way when you build you won't need to install again

-  COPY app/src/requirements.txt /tmp/requirements.txt
+  ADD app/src/package.json /src/package.json

+  #install node modules
-  RUN pip3 install -r /tmp/requirements.txt
+  RUN npm install

-  COPY app /usr/src/app

-  # App port number is configured through the gunicorn config file
-  CMD ["gunicorn", "--config", "./conf/gunicorn_config.py", "src:app"]
+  #Add the source code
+  ADD app/src /src

+  CMD ["node", "server.js"]

 Let's go through this step by step to understand what it does, and how it can be modified.

 .. code::

-   FROM python:3.5.2-alpine
+  FROM mhart/alpine-node:7.6.0

-This line tells Docker to pull the 3.5.2-alpine base image from the python repository on Dockerhub.
+This line tells Docker to pull the alpine-node:7.6.0 base image from the mhart repository on Dockerhub.

 .. code::

-  WORKDIR /usr/src/app
+  WORKDIR /src

-  # install requirements
+  # Add package.json
-  # this way when you build you won't need to install again
-  # and since COPY is cached we don't need to wait
-  COPY app/src/requirements.txt /tmp/requirements.txt
+  ADD app/src/package.json /src/package.json

+  #install node modules
-  RUN pip3 install -r /tmp/requirements.txt
+  RUN npm install

 The WORKDIR command sets the current working directory for the RUN commands in the Dockerfile.
-In this case, we are going to deploy our app from the /usr/src/app folder of our Dockerfile.
+In this case, we are going to deploy our app from the /src folder of our Dockerfile.
 This is unrelated to the corresponding directory on your computer.

-The COPY command above picks up the requirements.txt from the src and puts it in /tmp, and the RUN command uses pip to install all the dependencies for your project.
+The ADD command above picks up the requirements.txt from the src and puts it in /src, and the RUN command uses npm to install all the dependencies for your project.

-If your requirements.txt is at a different location in the services/app-name/app folder, you can edit the COPY command to point it to the right location.
+If your package.json is at a different location in the services/app-name/app folder, you can edit the ADD command to point it to the right location.

 .. code::

-  COPY app /usr/src/app

-  # App port number is configured through the gunicorn config file
-  CMD ["gunicorn", "--config", "./conf/gunicorn_config.py", "src:app"]
+  #Add the source code
+  ADD app/src /src

+  CMD ["node", "server.js"]

-Now we COPY our source code to the /usr/src/app directory of the Docker image, and use our gunicorn to run our Flask server on the container, which will start listening as per the gunicorn_config.py file.
+Now we ADD our source code to the /src directory of the Docker image, and use our npm to run our nodejs server on the container.
-( Check out Step 1 of the `Deploying an existing Flask app on Hasura` section for a sample gunicorn_config.py file)

 Working with a frontend
 -----------------------